axeloz/vagrant-lamp/README.md

 As a consequence, you may mess up with the VM, do heavy testing, install new apps to evaluate them and even crash it.
 If you need to rollback, just destroy it and recreate it as pure as the driven snow.
 It is as simple as a `vagrant destroy && vagrant up`.

+Also this starter kit was tested and used on a Apple computer.
+It supposed on any system but this is **untested**.
+Let me know if you encounter any issue.

 ## Content of the starter kit